 Professor of Medicine (Hematology)

 Dr. Kuo is trained in Internal Medicine and researches new strategies to stimulate new blood vessel growth as well as how to stop blood vessel leakage after stroke.
-His research team is studying new classes of receptors on brain blood vessels that can be manipulated for these purposes, as well as new hormones that could be used therapeutically for stroke treatment.
+The Kuo lab is studying new classes of receptors on brain blood vessels that can be manipulated for these purposes, as well as new hormones that could be used therapeutically for stroke treatment.

 Maarten Lansberg, MD, PhD

 Associate Professor of Neurology and Neurological Sciences

 Dr. Lansberg's research focuses on clinical trials in stroke treatment and recovery.
 He has extensive experience with the design and conduct of clinical stroke trials.
 His team is currently conducting an NIH funded cohort study of endovascular stroke treatment.
 In addition, they are participating in multiple other NIH and industry-sponsored clinical stroke trials.
 They were recently awarded an infrastructure grant from the NIH to become a Regional Coordinating Center for the NINDS Clinical Stroke Trial Network.